openedx/edx-documentation/en_us/developers/source/process/contributor.rst

    docstrings, and good variable naming conventions are expected.
 See the :doc:`../style_guides/index` for more details.

 #.
+Commit messages should conform to `OEP-51\: Conventional Commits`_.
+This style categorizes commits to make them easier to understand.

+#.
 The pull request should be as small as possible.
 Each pull request should
    encompass only one idea: one bugfix, one feature, etc. Multiple features (or multiple bugfixes) should not be bundled into one pull request.
 A handful of